 Browse for the Result File of a Charge Battery Simulation.
 This result file is created by successfully running the BatteryDict commands Charge Battery or Charge Electrode.
 It contains all the necessary parameters.
 The parameters from the Constituent Materials, Solver and Output Options tab as well as the Boundary Conditions in Tangential Directions defined under the Experiment tab are used for the simulations in the GeoApp Battery Capacity Test.
 The other settings under the Experiment tab are replaced by a charging profile set according to the input parameters defined in the GeoApp dialog.

 Decide whether the values for the selected Charging / Discharging Type should be the same for both processes or different.
 Enter the values in the table.
 As soon, as you enter a value, another row appears in the table.
-Fill in a many rows as desired.
+Fill in as many rows as desired.
 A simulation will be run for each row, and the accessible capacities for all simulations will be compared in the GeoApp's Result File.

 After successfully running the command, the result file created is opened in the GeoDict Result Viewer.